Best Cycle Shorts: Buying Guide For Any Discipline

-Quality shorts are a sound investment no matter what discipline of cycling you prefer, with body-hugging lycra the best bet for long hours of pedalling and tough but lightweight baggy shorts able to take the punishment of trail riding.
+Quality shorts are a sound investment no matter what discipline of cycling you prefer, with body-hugging lycra with padded the best bet for long hours of pedalling and tough but lightweight baggy shorts able to take the punishment of trail riding.

 Bike shorts as with other types of cycle clothing are designed to keep you dry by channelling moisture from perspiration to the outside of the fabric (‘wicking’) and in the case of Lycra garments, warm and comfortable by trapping a layer of insulating air close to the skin.

 Bike shorts differ from ‘normal’ shorts in taking into account the different demands of cycling and the riding position – high, elasticated waistbands; vents to allow cool air to enter; avoidance of flapping fabrics that can chafe or get in the way; seams designed and placed to prevent irritation etc.